 Use a Low Bed

 This is one of the best possible solutions to prevent a dog from jumping off of the bed.
-A low bed that is close to the floor significantly reduces the chances of injury even if your pooch falls.
+A low bed (paid link) that is close to the floor significantly reduces the chances of injury even if your pooch falls.
 You can also buy a lower frame and adjust your mattress in it.

 Provide a Comfortable Dog Bed

 Most dogs love to sleep with their owners and this is why many owners don’t get an extra dog bed.
 It might work well with puppies, but this is not very viable when your dog grows up.
-Your adult pooch will need a comfortable separate bed to enjoy a good sleep.
+Your adult pooch will need a comfortable separate bed (paid link) to enjoy a good sleep.